Royal Commission on Animal Magnetism: The glass armonica

-Mesmer developed particular theatrical therapeutic rituals, often accompanied by the sounds of the Glass Armonica"Mesmer regarded animal magnetism as a matter of "sympathetic vibration" just as much as music, and argued that it could be communicated, propagated and reinforced by sounds" (Kennaway, 2012, p.
-273) -- Mesmer's assertion is in his Proposition 19 (at Mesmer, 1779, p.
-79). – an instrument invented by Benjamin Franklin himselfFranklin was most emphatic that his device was an Armonica (and not, as many modern writers suppose, a Harmonica), having named it "in honour of ["armonia",] the Italian word for "Harmony"."
-(Meyer & Allen, 1988, p.
-185. – that were associated with a wide range of (figurative) magnetic connotations, such as the use of "magnetic wands", and the treatment tub known as "the baquet", which, in the view of Yeates (2018, p.
+Mesmer developed particular theatrical therapeutic rituals, often accompanied by the sounds of the Glass Armonica – an instrument invented by Benjamin Franklin himself – that were associated with a wide range of (figurative) magnetic connotations, such as the use of "magnetic wands", and the treatment tub known as "the baquet", which, in the view of Yeates (2018, p.
 48), were "obviously, designed to amplify each subject's "response expectancy" (Kirsch, 1997, etc.) via impressive "metonymical acts" (Topley, 1976, p.
 254)".

 The "baquet"

 The "baquet" (lit. 'a tub') was a device of Mesmer's design, that he had constructed by analogy with the newly invented "Leyden Bottle" – i.e., "the first electric condenser [viz., capacitor] in history" (Morabito, 2019, p.
 90) – which was "supposed by analogy to 'store' animal magnetism" (Forrest, 1999, p.
 20).